 Chronic lumbosacral pain is a common and challenging clinical condition that is at the heart of pain control.
 Back pain or intractable and extreme functional disability that has not responded to conservative measures is the most common surgical indication.
-There were 34 (48.6%) female patients and 36 (51.4%) male patients.
-Mean age of the patients were 48.32 ± 6.44 years with mean BMI 26.14 \pm 3.23 kg/m2.
+We compared the outcomes of endoscopic microdiscectomy and traditional discectomy in this report.
+In present study 70 patients of both genders were presented in which total 34 (48.6%) patients were females and 36 (51.4%) were males.
+Mean age of the patients were 48.32± 6.44 years with mean BMI 26.14± 3.23 kg/m2.
 Significantly no difference was observed between age and BMI.
-These findings were comparable to the previous studies.^{11,12}
+These findings were comparable to the previous studies.[11,12]

-Lower back pain is a common cause of morbidity among clinicians and workers, and it is also the leading causes of illness-related absence, which has financial implications.^{13,14} The position and form of disc herniation, as well as its predictive value in the treatment of sciatica, are inconsistently reported in the literature.15 This research also found that endoscopic spine procedures are less invasive, with fewer complications and a better outcome.16 When opposed to traditional discectomy, we also found that our endoscopic surgery groups had less postoperative surgery site discomfort because there was less damage to the muscle, soft tissue, and bones, as well as less manipulation of nerve roots.
-In our research, the incision size of endoscopic discectomy was smaller than that of traditional discectomy, and microscopic discectomy also necessitated more muscle retraction and bony work.
+Lowerback pain is a common cause of morbidity among clinicians and workers, and it is also the leading cause of illnessrelated absence, which has financial implications.
+[13,14] Many types of patient care are available, but the results are usually unimpressive.
+The position and form of disc herniation, as well as its predictive value in the treatment of sciatica, are inconsistently reported in the literature.
+[15] This research also found that endoscopic spine procedures are less invasive, with fewer complications and a better outcome.
+[16] When opposed to traditional discectomy, we also found that our endoscopic surgery groups had less postoperative surgery site discomfort because there was less damage to the muscle, soft tissue, and bones, as well as less manipulation of nerve roots.
+In our research, the incision size of endoscopic discectomy was smaller than that of traditional discectomy, and microscopic discectomy necessitated more muscle retraction and bony work.

 Since it is a minimally invasive procedure that does not cause damage to the paravertebral muscle, patients treated with endoscopic discectomy have a stronger ODI outcome.
-Mean post-operative ODI in endoscopic microdiscectomy was 21.14±54 and in conventional discectomy was 24.16±3.31.
-Mean post-operative VAS in group I was 3.5 and in group II was 5.7.
-In group I, hospital stay, blood loss and complications were observed less as compared to group II.
-In another study, they performed a large-incision microdiscectomy with the use of a retractor and more bony work, as well as partial removal of the ligamentum flavum.1 In the present study, we found that endoscopic and microscopic discectomy patients experienced strong postoperative radicular pain relief with no recurrence of symptoms.
+Mean post-operative ODI in group I (endoscopic microdiscectomy) was 21.14±54 and in group II (conventional discectomy) was 24.16±3.31.
+Mean post-operative vas in group I was 3.5 and in group II was 5.7.
+In group I hospital stay, blood loss and complications were observed less as compared to group II.
+In another study, they performed a large-incision microdiscectomy with the use of a retractor and more bony work, as well as partial removal of the ligamentum flavum.
+[1] In our research, we found that endoscopic and microscopic discectomy patients experienced strong postoperative radicular pain relief with no recurrence of symptoms.

-The absence of muscle retraction in the endoscopic microdiscectomy, as well as the marginal lesion of healthy tissues, all contribute to reduced postoperative lumbar pain.
-Conventional discectomy necessitates retraction of the paravertebral muscles, bone resection of part of the lamina and the medial edge of the facet joints and partial removal of the ligamentum flavum, in addition to a wider incision.
+The absence of muscle retraction in the ED, as well as the marginal lesion of healthy tissues, all contribute to reduced postoperative lumbar pain.
+CD necessitates retraction of the paravertebral muscles, bone resection of part of the lamina and the medial edge of the facet joint, and partial removal of the ligamentum flavum, in addition to a wider incision.
 Reduced hospital stays and early patient recovery are both aided by a decrease in postoperative pain.
-In the emergency department, the manipulation of nerve systems is also minimized.1 In the case of extensive epidural fibrosis, there is a 3.2 times greater risk of symptoms persisting17, which is linked to the persistence of sciatic discomfort and unsatisfactory surgical results and should be avoided.^{18,19}
+In the emergency department, the manipulation of nerve systems is also minimized.
+[1] In the case of extensive epidural fibrosis, there is a 3.2 times greater risk of symptoms persisting, [17] which is linked to the persistence of sciatic discomfort and unsatisfactory surgical results and should be avoided.
+[17, 18]